MrYsLab/telemetrix-rpi-pico-w/docs/index.md

 uses Python asyncio for concurrency.

-The server and client are physically connected using a USB cable, and they communicate with each other over a serial transport running at 115000 baud.
+The server and client are connected via WiFi.

 With Telemetrix, you can do things such as establish a GPIO pin as a PWM output pin, and set its value to run a DC motor, or perhaps establish the pin as a control pin for a